GoldingAustin/store-xstate/packages/legend-xstate/core/README.md

 ### Notes

 - Actors need to be wrapped in `opaqueObject` from `@legendapp/state` if they are stored in context
-- If a computed is returning an `Observable` rather than the base value, the type passed into `Context` must be wrapped in `ObservableValue`
+- If a computed is returning an `Observable` rather than the base value, the type passed into `Context` must be wrapped in `ObservableValue`.
+(I'm looking into ways to make this less annoying)
 - `context` is a pseudo observable, meaning it's not a Proxy, but it has the same methods as an observable.
 This shouldn't cause any issues (except you'll need to use `state.context.get()` in React when rendering the root context object), but it's worth noting.

 ### Example